-Your hearing aids are tiny computers, and just like with laptops and tablets, moisture can present a challenge.
+Your hearing aids are tiny computers; just like laptops and tablets, moisture can present a challenge.
 Humidity can affect hearing aids in a couple of ways.
 First, just like condensation that develops on a soft drink can, moisture results when warm, humid air meets the cooler metal components of your hearing devices.
 Second, humidity makes you sweat and makes it harder for sweat to evaporate.
-This means some of your sweat may end up in or on your devices.
+This means some of your sweat may end up on your devices.

 What is Humidity?

 Humidity is a measurement of the amount of water vapor in the air.
 Hot air can hold a lot of water vapor, but cold air cannot.
-When hot air meets cold air, the drop-in temperature means a drop in how much water vapor the air can hold.
+When hot air meets cold air, the drop in temperature means a drop in how much water vapor the air can hold.
 For example, when a cold can of soda meets humid air, water droplets form on the side of the can.
-This is because any water vapor from the humid air that can’t fit in the cold air around the can becomes condensation.
+This is because any water vapor from the moist air that can’t fit into the cold air around the can becomes condensation.

 Prolonged exposure to high humidity can do a lot of damage.
-Moisture can build up in the tubing, which can affect the frequency response of your hearing device.
+Moisture can build up in the tubing, affecting your hearing device’s frequency response.
 It can also corrode components and battery contact points or short-circuit the microphones and receivers.
 In short, moisture is like kryptonite to your hearing aids.

 Common signs of moisture damage include: